24125943d-rgb/COMP2322-Independet-Project/README.md

 ## How to Run the Server
 1. Open a terminal or command prompt.
 2. Navigate to the directory containing `server_final.py`.
-3. Ensure the `www` folder exists in the same directory and contains some test files.
+3. Ensure the `www` folder exists in the same directory and contains test files.
-4. Execute the following command to start the server:
+4. Execute the following command:
    `python server_final.py`
 5. The server will start listening on `127.0.0.1` at port `8080`.